FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/precompiled_service_api.md

 ### 5.7 readlink

-Obtain the address corresponding to the link file。This method provides the same interface as before in order to adapt to the CNS function of the old node version.。
+Obtain the address corresponding to the link file。This method provides the same interface as before in order to adapt to the CNS function of the old node version。

 **Parameters**

-- absolute Path: absolute path
+-absolutePath: absolute path

 **Return value**

-- address: the address corresponding to the link file.
+-address: the address corresponding to the link file

 ## 6. ConsensusService